HR 4647: Captain Paul W. Bud Bucha VA Medical Center Act of 2025

 Key points

-- Renames the VA medical center in West Haven, Connecticut, after Captain Paul W. "Bud" Bucha.
+- Renames the VA medical center in West Haven, Connecticut, after Captain Paul W. 'Bud' Bucha.

 Arguments supporters make